 For which version of Twonky Server can I use my license key?

 The license key for Twonky Server that you can purchase at the moment is valid for all versions of Twonky Server since 6.0 to the latest version.

 The other way around, you can use any Twonky Server license key beginning from Twonky Server 6 with Twonky Server 8.

 Does my Twonky Server license key expire?

 The Twonky Server license key is perpetual and does not expire.

 I lost my license key.
 Where do I get it?

-You can recover your license key on https://checkkey.twonky.com/license/lostLicenseKey.html You have to enter the email address that you used to purchase the license in the form.
-Then you will get an email with your license key to that address.
-If cannot access this email anymore please contact firstname.lastname@example.org.
+You can recover your Twonky Server license key on the lost license key page.
+You have to enter the email address that you used to purchase the license key in the form.
+Then you will receive an email with your license key to that email address.
+If cannot access this email anymore please contact email@example.com.

 Since Twonky Server 8.4 you are required to create a new Lynx account if you want to use Twonky Server.
 You cannot use the credentials that you used for buying Twonky Server at Digital River or the local credentials that secure your Twonky Server configuration pages to login to the Lynx account.

 To create a new Lynx account open the Twonky Server configuration pages and use the "Register here" link.
 Once you have created your Lynx account you will receive an email to the address that you provided.
 Please use the link from that mail to verify your email address.
 Once you have verified your email address, you can login to Twonky Server.

 If you have already purchased a license key at twonky.com you will have to enter it by clicking the "License Key" button on the Twonky Server status page.